 (The authors of the article estimated the prevalence of ischemic heart disease at 1.1 percent, because they used the n = 181, as opposed to the original n = 1,851, in their calculation.
 The latter is the correct baseline sample size, in my opinion.
 Still, the authors present the 1.1 percent number as quite low as well, which it is.)

-Recent statistics (at the time of this post's writing) suggest a prevalence of ischemic heart disease in the US of 6.8 percent.
+The prevalence of ischemic heart disease in the US of approximately 6.8 percent.
 That is, the prevalence in the US is 63 times higher than among the Inuit studied (using the 0.11 percent as the basis for comparison).
 And, it should be noted that there are many countries with a higher prevalence of ischemic heart disease than modern US.

 It is possible that the low prevalence of ischemic heart disease among the Inuit was partly due to a higher mortality of those with the disease than in modern US, where medical intervention can prolong one's life in the presence of almost any disease.
 That is, perhaps many of those Inuit with ischemia would die quickly, and thus would not be captured by a study like this.

 In conclusion, this study suggests that the diet and lifestyle of the Greenland Inuit prior to the 1960’s (i.e., not their traditional diet and lifestyle, but approaching it) could be seen today as heart-healthy (at least for them), even though the Greenland Inuit ate a lot of animal protein and fat.